Protect your Investment

 Do I Need an Optional Owner’s Title Insurance Policy?

-We, and industry professionals and analysis certainly believe so.
+We, and industry professionals and analysts certainly believe so.
 Title Insurance is a means of protecting yourself from financial loss in the event that problems develop regarding the rights to ownership of your property.
 There may be hidden title defects that – sometimes – even the most careful title search will not reveal.
 In addition to protection from financial loss, title insurance pays the cost of defending against any covered claim.

 Also, keep in mind that title insurance is a one-time purchase that stays with you as long as you or your heirs own the home.
 When thinking about how expensive a home can be, and the possibility of significant loss, and then how low this one-time insurance purchase costs by comparison, there is really no insurance like it.